Part 6: The skill tool and prompt injection

 This is the lazy-loading tradeoff.
 The prompt includes only the name and

-description.
-The full body is loaded only after the model calls skill().
+description, and the full body loads only after the model calls skill().

 Run the skills-aware agent